Agreement on Irish border opens door to trade talks.Read more

 The percentage contribution of different components in the three different measures are shown below:

-In terms of output, services dominate the UK economy, with manufacturing a distant second.
+In terms of output, services dominate the UK economy, contributing around 80% of national output, with production a distant second.
 However, this is a typical profile for a developed economy – the more developed the economy the more that income is allocated towards purchasing services rather than manufactured goods.

 In terms of spending, UK households account for the majority of spending, export spending the next most important.
 Spending on capital goods by firms, and spending on public goods, merit goods, and transfers by government accounts for the rest.

 Gross Domestic Product (GDP) is the most important aggregate of national income for accounting purposes, and for economic analysis.
-In the UK, GDP is the gross value added of all UK industries over one year, using the 'output' method.
+In the UK, GDP is derived from the gross value added (GVA) of all the UK's individual producers, industries or sectors over one year, using the 'output' method.

 As the level of economic activity between households and firms increases, output is also likely to increase.
 However, under certain circumstances the price level may also be driven up.